 - Specializes in more challenging loan types

-If you’re eligible for membership and you want to refinance your mortgage, Navy Federal has solid options, both for refinancing and tapping into your equity with a second mortgage, although the credit union has temporarily suspended its second mortgages because of high demand.
+If you’re eligible for membership and you want to refinance your mortgage, Navy Federal has solid options, both for refinancing and tapping into your equity with a second mortgage.

-This lender offers affordable rates, like most credit unions, but you’d need to start an application to see your rate quote.
+This lender offers affordable refinance rates, like most credit unions, but you’d need to start an application to see a loan estimate.
 Shoppers can get pre-approved with a rate quote online within a few minutes.

 Unsurprisingly, Navy Federal’s refinance loans suit the needs of military families.
 This lender excels with VA loans and refinances.
 And, the credit union has a wider than usual variety of adjustable-rate mortgages which tend to save money in the first few years of the loan.
 Since military families move so often, they could benefit from these loans when they sell.

-And, Navy Federal’s underwriters will consider alternative forms of credit such as on-time rent payments.
+And, Navy Federal’s underwriters consider alternative forms of credit like your banking history with them.
 This could make a huge difference for credit-challenged borrowers.

 - Good loan variety